 Given Haryana’s critical role in national food security and the urgent need to address residue burning, understanding farmers’ knowledge levels and reasons for adoption and non-adoption of the Super Seeder becomes essential for designing effective extension strategies and policy interventions.
 However, empirical studies focusing simultaneously on knowledge, socio-economic correlates, and perceived reasons for adoption and non-adoption of the Super Seeder at the micro level remain limited.
 In this context, the present study attempts to examine the knowledge status of Super Seeder adopters, compare knowledge levels between adopters and non-adopters, and analyse the reasons influencing adoption and non-adoption of the technology among farmers in Haryana.

-Objectives-
+Objectives:-

-To know the Knowledge level of super seeder adopter farmers
+To know the knowledge level of super seeder adopter farmers

-To draw Mean comparison of level of knowledge among adopters and non-adopters
+To draw mean comparison of level of knowledge among adopters and non-adopters

-To find out the Reasons for Adoption of Super Seeder
+To find out the reasons for adoption of Super Seeder

-To know the Reasons for non-adoption of Super Seeder
+To know the reasons for non-adoption of Super Seeder

 Methodology